 Many times these initial contacts are disguised as being from a legitimate source.
 The text/email/call will appear to come from the agency or institution as identified but you should always be wary, especially if you are urged to act quickly.
 Never respond directly using any links provided in a text or email and never divulge any personal information if you are contacted by phone.
 Initiate your own contact to follow up on those inquiries using the website login you normally would use for that account or if you prefer/need to speak to someone directly, look up the appropriate number to call yourself.

 And you know all those junk/spam/robo calls you get?
-On your mobile phone (because who has a landline anymore these days), you can use a detection filter or an app setting to send unknown callers directly to voicemail.
+On your mobile phone (because who has a landline anymore these days?), you can use a detection filter or an app setting to send unknown callers directly to voicemail.
 Calls from someone in your contacts will still ring through and any other legitimate caller will leave a message.
 I get dozens of spam and caller-not-known-to-me calls daily but they all go straight to voicemail.
 Heck, even some of my family members think I never answer my phone.
 For those of you who still have landlines, it’s the same advice.
 Use your caller ID and don’t answer calls from unknown numbers.

 The observant among you may have noticed that my look in these photos is yet another based on my preferred formula of floral skirt/dress, jacket with pattern/texture/design, and walkable footwear.
-The jacket was a thrift store find that I made some time ago but had yet to wear.
+The jacket was a thrift store find I made some time ago but had yet to wear.
 I had wanted to wear this floral dress (retail purchase last Fall) that I’d also not worn before and as I was considering my options for my outer layer, the twinkle of rhinestones across the shoulders of this jacket caught my eye.
 Decision made.
 My boots were also a secondhand purchase made via Poshmark.

 Let’s Wrap This Up